ipld/py-cid/docs/installation.rst

 Virtual Environment
 ===================

-It's recommended to use a virtual environment for development:
+It's recommended to use a virtual environment for development to isolate your project dependencies from your system Python installation:

 .. code-block:: bash

     # Create a virtual environment
-    python -m venv venv
+    python3 -m venv ./venv

     # Activate it (Linux/Mac)
     source venv/bin/activate